juliusgeo/exprify/README.md

 The lambda function calculates the condition, and the iter continues to produce True until the sentinel value (2nd argument) is encountered.

 `with` statements are converted very similarly to any other block of statements, but calls to `__enter__` and `__exit__` are added before and after the body, with additional NamedExpressions if the context managers are bound to variables.

+##### Creating ASCII art

+The `reflow` function takes a path to a script, and a path to a template file.
+The script is first minified using [python-minifier](https://github.com/dflook/python-minifier). `python-minifier` renames variables, and removes unneeded elements from the script, but does not change the structure of the code.
+The minified code will still be reliant on whitespace, so it has to be transpiled before being reflowed.
+The template file can be any kind of ASCII art, but must contain enough non-whitespace chars to accommodate all the characters in the script after minification+transpilation.
+The reflowing algorithm is a simple greedy algorithm that tries to fit as many tokens as possible within each section of the ascii art.
+Each line of the template is separated into whitespace and non-whitespace sections, and the non-whitespace sections are filled with tokens from the script.
+In cases where there is not enough room in a section to accommodate the next token, the token is either moved to the next section, or, if it is a name or a string, will be split into multiple tokens if possible.

 ### Limitations